BlakeCalkins/startup/README.md

 - **Login** - The user's username and password are stored in localStorage and then their name is displayed on the homepage.html page.
 - **Database** - Previous entries and a friendlist is displayed based off of the user's input.
 Currently this is stored and retrieved from local storage, but will be in database later.
 Viewing a friend's homepage also displays their page.
 This is currently a placeholder as well.
 - **WebSocket** - Friend requests are displayed on the homepage as soon as the request is made from the other person.
 Currently this is a placeholder card that will still add the friend to the friendlist if accepted.
 - **Application logic** - Entries and favorites can be entered by the user and will update their homepage.

+## Service deliverable
+For this deliverable I added backend endpoints that gets data from the user in prep to store it in the DB.

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+-  **Calls to third party endpoints** - I'm calling a third party website to get a random food image and display it on the login page.
+-  **Backend service endpoints** - Data manipulation moved to backend.
+Data stored locally on server now, waiting for DB transfer.
+-  **Frontend calls service endpoints** - I called fetch to send data to and receive data from the server on my frontend.